-Take a slight detour and head south in Ellsworth, Maine, to spend a day in Acadia National Park.
+Take a slight detour in Ellsworth, Maine, and head south to spend a day in Acadia National Park.
 See how many of the state’s 65 historic lighthouses you can spot along your scenic drive, and never pass up a chance to enjoy a lobster roll.

-2. Ocean Drive, Rhode Island
+2. Ocean Drive

 Compared with the 526 miles that Coastal Highway 1 extends through Maine, this next scenic drive is just 10 miles long, but it still delivers beautiful views of the Atlantic Ocean.
 Winding around the southern coast of Aquidneck Island, this scenic drive begins near Fort Adams State Park and ends with the impressive seaside mansions of Newport.

 During your drive, you can see the cream-and-tan Castle Hill Lighthouse and the colorful, kite-filled Brenton Point State Park.
 If you want to stretch your legs, take a stroll along the cliff walk that extends 3.5 miles along the island’s eastern shore.